 Free-Trial: Yes, a free 30 day trial available.
 Visit Sendible’s pricing page and click on the SEE ALL PLANS underneath the higher price plans.
 This will show you the plans that start at $9 a month.

 I wish I could say there was 1 clear winner and 1 app I could 100% recommend that offered all the features I want and need.
 Unfortunately that is just not the case for me.
-What I can share and recommend is that right now I am using CinchShare for my Facebook Parties & Training Events in my Groups and have been very happy with their service.
-I am using Post Planner for the repeat/recurring posts in my groups, FB page and for their viral content feature.
-(It’s worth the $9 a month just for the repeat post feature for the hours of time it saves me each month.)
+What I can share and recommend is CinchShare for Facebook Parties & Training Events in Groups and have been very happy with their service.
 I was also very impressed with the recent updates to Post my Party and PostCron.
 I would suggest to try a few of these out and see which ones you like, work best for you & offer what you need.

 I hope this review post has been helpful!